-\item \textbf{Generating the Parse:} In this stage we use Stanford Parser \cite{klein2003accurate} to generate a sentence level constituent parse tree for one of the source languages.
-We generate the parse for English text and use the alignments to generate the equivalent parse for the Arabic text. \item \textbf{CS text Generation:} Applying EC theory (as described in \cite{pratapa2018language}) to generate Arabic-English CS text.
-The high level steps are described as following: \begin{itemize} [leftmargin=*]
+\item \textbf{Generating the Parse:} We use Stanford Parser \cite{klein2003accurate} to generate a sentence level constituent parse tree for one of the source languages.
+Specifically, we parse the English sentence and use the alignments to generate the equivalent parse tree for the Arabic sentence.

+\item \textbf{CS text Generation:} We generate CS text using two approaches: a) random lexical replacements using the alignments from step ($2$) and b) applying EC theory to generate Arabic-English CS text.
+To examine the effect of changing the percentage of substitutions in the sentence with lexical replacements, we used development set from QASR dataset \cite{mubarak2021qasr} which contains around $16$ hours of CS.
+Figure \ref{fig:ppl} shows that minimum perplexity (PPL) is found to be in the flattened part $5$\%-$30$\%, hence to avoid overfitting, the code switching percentage is selected from around the middle ($20$\%).
+As for the EC-based CS generation, the high level steps are described as follow: \begin{enumerate}

-\item Replace every word in the Arabic parse tree with its English equivalent. \item Re-order the child nodes of each internal node in the Arabic tree such that their right-to-left order is as in the original Arabic language. \item In case of deviation between grammatical structures of the two languages, the following steps are followed: \begin{enumerate}[label=\alph*)] \item Replace unaligned English words for any Arabic words with empty strings. \item Collapsed contiguous word sequences in English, aligned with same Arabic word(s), to a single multi-word node. \item Flattened the entire sub-tree, between the above collapsed nodes and their closest common ancestor, to accommodate the difference. \end{enumerate} \end{itemize} \end{enumerate}
+\item Replace every word in the Arabic parse tree with its English equivalent. \item Re-order the child nodes of each internal node in the Arabic tree such that their right-to-left order is similar to the original Arabic language. \item In case of deviation between grammatical structures of the two languages then: \begin{enumerate} \item Replace unaligned English words for any Arabic words with empty strings. \item Collapse contiguous word sequences in English, aligned with same Arabic word(s), to a single multi-word node. \item Flatten the entire sub-tree, between the above-collapsed nodes and their closest common ancestor, to accommodate the difference. \end{enumerate} \end{enumerate} \end{enumerate}